 OPERS maintains a cost-sharing, multiple-employer defined benefit post-employment health care trust.
 The 115 Health Care Trust (115 Trust or Health Care Trust) was established in 2014, under Section 115 of the Internal Revenue Code (IRC).
 The purpose of the 115 Trust is to fund health care for the Traditional Pension, Combined and Member-Directed plans.
-Medicare-enrolled retirees in the Traditional Pension and Combined plans may have an allowance deposited into a health reimbursement arrangement (HRA) account to be used toward the health care program of their choice selected with the assistance of an OPERS vendor.
-Non-Medicare retirees have converted to an arrangement similar to the Medicare-enrolled retirees, and are no longer participating in OPERS provided self-insured group plans.
+The Ohio Revised Code permits, but does not require, OPERS to provide health care to its eligible benefit recipients.
+Authority to establish and amend health care coverage is provided to the Board in Chapter 145 of the Ohio Revised Code.
+Retirees in the Traditional Pension and Combined plans may have an allowance deposited into a health reimbursement arrangement (HRA) account to be used toward the health care program of their choice and other eligible expenses.
+An OPERS vendor is available to assist with the selection of a health care program.